encode/django-rest-framework/docs/topics/contributing.md

     mkdocs build

-This will build the html output into the `html` directory.
+This will build the documentation into the `site` directory.

 You can build the documentation and open a preview in a browser window by using the `serve` command.